SpyCloud raises $30 million to guard against account takeovers

 SpyCloud aims to proactively stop those crimes before they happen with the help of big data analytics tools.
 The company’s cloud-based solution — the brainchild of Ross, who was previously Walmart’s strategy architect, and chief product officer David Endler, an Avast veteran — takes a four-pronged approach to takeover mitigation: prevention, investigation, alerts, and enforcement.

-SpyCloud actively tracks domains and identifies places where the web users’ credentials have been exposed, prompting those who have been affected by a breach or leak to reset their passwords.
-All the while, SpyCloud’s fully automated active directory component continuously compares newly stolen credentials to active employees, and it optionally integrates an extra password check into existing workflows.
+SpyCloud actively recovers data from third-party breaches and identifies when the web users’ credentials have been exposed, prompting those who have been affected by a breach or leak to reset their passwords.
+All the while, SpyCloud’s fully automated Active Directory component continuously compares newly stolen credentials to active employees and automatically forces a reset of compromised passwords to lock down exposed accounts.

 For customers looking to dive deeper, SpyCloud’s Investigations product exposes the tactics and techniques adversaries took to perform fraud, and visualization tool Maltego produces graphs for link analysis (i.e., finding relationships among usernames, passwords, IP addresses, geographic locations, phone numbers, financial information, email addresses, and more).
 Moreover, thanks to a robust set of APIs, SpyCloud enables strategic partners like CreditKarma and AlienVault to build monitoring and security solutions for third-party clients.

-SpyCloud — which claims its repository of more than 32 billion decrypted, compromised credentials from proprietary sources is one of the largest in the world — says it has recovered 68 billion breach assets and over 500,000 C-level executive records, and that it recovers 6 million credentials per day and more than 50 breached datasets per week.
-Current customers include Cisco, Automatic, MailChimp, Zscaler, and “hundreds” of other enterprise organizations in verticals like networking, travel and hospitality, financial services, health care, retail, and higher education.
+SpyCloud claims its repository of more than 100 billion breach assets — including decrypted, compromised credentials from proprietary sources for the average internet user as well as C-level executives — is one of the largest in the world.
+The company recovered 9 billion credentials last year from 640 breaches.
+Current customers include Cisco, Automattic, MailChimp, Samsonite, and “hundreds” of other enterprise organizations in verticals like technology, travel and hospitality, financial services, health care, retail, and higher education.

 With an eye toward growth, last July SpyCloud expanded its sales and support operations into Europe, the Middle East, and Africa.
 In the fall, the company launched automated tools for checking and maintaining password security in Microsoft Active Directory, as well as Third Party Insight, a solution designed to help businesses evaluate risks presented by vendors, partners, or acquisition targets based on factors that stem from the threat of account takeovers.